Mrs. Winterbourne: Plot

 Bill questions Connie closely, suspicious of inconsistencies in her story.
-Annoyed by this, Grace forces Connie on Bill one day, and Bill and Connie walk around Boston, and begin to bond.
+Annoyed, Grace forces Connie on Bill one day, and they walk around Boston and begin to bond.
 During the day, Connie accidentally signs her real name, which Bill notices.
 He investigates, learning her real identity.
 Bill prepares to expose Connie when he learns that Grace plans to change her will to include Connie and baby Hughie.
-However, he changes his mind when Connie becomes upset and begs Grace not to include her and Hughie in the will, proving to him that Connie is not after the family's money.
-Connie's protests make Grace want to include them even more and the will is signed.
-Bill and Connie are then called to help a drunk Paco, heart-broken from a recent failed romance, to his bed.
+However, he changes his mind when Connie begs Grace not to include her and Hughie in the will, proving to him that she is not after the family's money.
+Bill and Connie are called to help a drunk Paco, heart-broken from a failed romance, to his bed.
 He demands that Bill and Connie dance a tango before he will fall asleep.
-They do so, and end up sharing several kisses.
-Grace meets a love-struck Bill as he is leaving, and, hearing him confess concern over what Hugh would think if Bill has feelings for Hugh's (possible) widow, assures him that his brother would want him to be happy.
+They do so and share several kisses.

 Connie receives an anonymous letter asking "Who are you?
 And whose baby is that?"
-She has been feeling guilty for taking advantage of Grace's (and now Bill's) kindness, but worries that any revelation of the truth would endanger Grace's life.
-Connie decides to leave with Hughie, and is found packing by Bill.
-Bill tries to convince her to stay, proposing to her.
-He tells her to think about it overnight.
+She has been feeling guilty for taking advantage of Grace's kindness but worries that any revelation of the truth would endanger Grace's life.
+Connie decides to leave with Hughie and is found packing by Bill.
+He tries to convince her to stay, proposing to her.
 Connie decides to run away anyway.
-Paco follows her to the train station, tells her about his own shady past, and makes her realize she and the baby are just as valuable to Grace as Grace is to them.
-Connie returns home to find Grace has had a heart attack because of her sudden disappearance.
+Paco follows her to the train station, tells her about his own shady past, and makes her realize that she and the baby are as valuable to Grace as Grace is to them.
+Connie returns home to find that Grace has had a heart attack because of her disappearance.
 She and Grace talk about Bill's proposal, and Grace tells Connie to never take the baby away again.
-Connie decides to accept the situation, and agrees to marry Bill as Patricia Winterbourne.
+Connie decides to accept the situation and agrees to marry Bill as Patricia Winterbourne.